ClandestNetwork/ClandestNode/USER-INTERFACE-INTERFACE.md

 different message types if they can easily be distinguished by some other context--for example, if one type is only ever sent from the UI to the Node, and the other type is only ever sent from the Node to the UI.

-The `contextId` is best thought of as a conversation number.
+The `contextId` is a positive integer best thought of as a conversation number.
 Just as there can be many UIs connected to the same Node, each UI can be carrying on many simultaneous conversations with the Node.
 When a request is sent as part of a particular conversation, the Daemon and the Node guarantee that the next message received in that conversation will be the response to that request.
 It is the responsibility of each UI to manage `contextId`s.
 When the UI wants to start a new conversation, it merely mentions a new `contextId` in the first message of that conversation; when it's done with a conversation, it just stops mentioning that conversation's `contextId`.

 Some messages are always isolated, and never part of any conversation.
 These messages will be identifiable by their `opcode`, and their `contextId` should be ignored.
 (In the real world, it's always zero, but depending on